Health at Every Size® Healthcare Provider Listing

 My Philosophy of Care

-Jaclyn’s philosophy of care is grounded in Health at Every Size® (HAES®), trauma-informed practices, and a deep respect for body diversity and lived experience.
-She approaches her work with warmth, curiosity, and collaboration, helping clients explore their relationships with food, movement, and body image without judgment.
-As a Registered Dietitian specializing in eating disorders, Jaclyn integrates motivational interviewing, somatic strategies, and neurodivergent-affirming tools to support clients in reconnecting with internal cues and building self-trust.
-Practicing from a HAES® perspective, she rejects weight-centric approaches and instead focuses on individualized, sustainable behaviors that support whole-person well-being.
-Jaclyn works with a wide range of clients, including LGBTQIA+, BIPOC, and neurodivergent individuals, and is committed to creating an inclusive and affirming environment where all bodies are valued and care is collaborative.
+My philosophy of care is grounded in Health at Every Size® (HAES®), trauma-informed practices, and a deep respect for body diversity.
+I approach my work with warmth, curiosity, and collaboration, helping my clients explore their relationships with food, movement, and body image without judgment.
+As a Registered Dietitian specializing in eating disorders, I support clients in challenging diet culture while reconnecting with their body’s cues and rebuilding self-trust.
+Practicing from a HAES® perspective, I reject weight-centric approaches and instead focus on individualized, sustainable behaviors that support whole-person well-being.
+I work with a wide range of clients, including LGBTQIA+ and neurodivergent individuals, and am committed to creating an inclusive and affirming environment where all bodies (and minds!) are valued and heard.

 About Me & My Practice

-Jaclyn’s path into nutrition counseling was shaped by a desire to challenge the harm she witnessed in weight-centric healthcare and to offer care that affirms all bodies—especially those most marginalized.
-With a background in higher levels of eating disorder care, Jaclyn has extensive experience supporting individuals of all body types in reclaiming their relationship with food, movement, and self-trust.
-Her work is informed by ongoing training in fat liberation, trauma-informed nutrition counseling, and the lived experiences of those impacted by systemic oppression.
-She actively works to dismantle internalized and institutional anti-fat bias through supervision, advocacy, and continued education.
+My path into nutrition counseling was shaped by a desire to challenge the harm I witnessed in weight-centric healthcare and to offer care that affirms all bodies - especially those most marginalized.
+My background in multiple levels of eating disorder care has given me extensive experience in supporting individuals of all body types in reclaiming their relationship with food, movement, and self-trust.
+My work is informed by continued learning surrounding fat liberation, trauma-informed nutrition counseling, and the lived experiences of those impacted by systemic oppression.
+This allows me to actively aid others in dismantling internalized and institutional anti-fat bias.

 Accessibility Considerations

-Jaclyn provides virtual nutrition counseling through Nutrition Counseling Center (NCC), a practice committed to inclusive, weight-neutral care.
-Virtual sessions allow clients to access support from a space that feels comfortable and accessible to them, with flexibility around movement, seating, and communication preferences.
+I provide in-person and virtual nutrition counseling through Nutrition Counseling Center (NCC), a practice committed to inclusive, weight-neutral care.
+Virtual sessions allow my clients to access support from a space that feels comfortable and accessible to them.
 For those seeking in-person services, NCC offers fat-inclusive options such as armless seating and appropriately sized equipment when applicable.

 While NCC generally avoids weight-based goals, weigh-ins may be clinically indicated depending on acuity, particularly in higher-risk eating disorder cases.
-In these situations, Jaclyn approaches weight monitoring with full transparency, collaboration, and consent, ensuring that care remains trauma-informed and centered on the client’s values.
 Conversations about weight are never framed around appearance or BMI, and are always approached within a HAES® framework.

-Jaclyn also prioritizes accessibility beyond body size.
-She offers gender-affirming care, neurodivergent-friendly tools, and welcomes accommodations like screen sharing, session structure requests, and closed captioning.
-Clients are encouraged to communicate any additional needs so care can be responsive and inclusive.
+I also prioritize accessibility beyond body size.
+I support gender-affirming care, offer neurodivergent-friendly tools, and encourage clients to share any additional needs so care can feel supportive and individualized.